oecd-nea/Nosy.jl/docs/src/concepts/building-snapshot.md

 The details below use ``N`` for the number of model timesteps and ``\Delta_t`` for the duration of timestep ``t`` in hours.
 Unless stated otherwise, variables are continuous and non-negative.

-## Time

-Nosy uses the following time conventions:

-  * Internally, Nosy works with irregular time meshes through the custom `Stepwise` wrapper. `Stepwise` series are cyclic: the index after the final index wraps to the first one.
-  * User-facing time-series wrappers are `Hourly` series.
-They represent regular hourly meshes interpolated from `Stepwise` data, and are cyclic too.
-  * `Stepwise` and `Hourly` behave like circular vectors, modulo the number of steps or hours respectively.
-In particular, for both wrappers, `v[0] == v[end]`, `v[-1] == v[end-1]`, and so on.
-  * Quantities are interpreted as values at an instant, not over a time interval.
-In that sense, Nosy uses a "power" formalism rather than an "energy" formalism.
-The power formalism creates more nonzeros in the optimization matrix, so affected models, such as storage, offer a `simplified` keyword argument to fall back to the energy formalism locally.
-This is generally a good approximation when the component is not central to the study, such as a plant in a background node.
-  * Quantities are assumed to vary linearly between instants whenever possible.
-    This applies to all flows, is an approximation for levels because quadratic components are not modeled, and does not hold for unit-commitment state and switch variables.

-[`TimeMesh`](@ref) maps a full year of hours onto model timesteps.
-The default mesh represents 8760 hourly steps.
-Custom meshes allow sub-hourly and irregular timesteps, but each timestep weight must be no longer than one hour.

 ## Tags